enkiv2/fern/README.md

 ## Missing features

 Fern does not supply the ability to follow, mute, or block other users.
 It also doesn't allow you to mute threads, edit profile information, or change the visibility of your toots.
 It does not perform client-side size limit checks.
-It does not attempt to render HTML -- it turns both links and images into raw URLs, turns `<p>` and `<br>` tags into newlines, and strips all other tags entirely.
+It does not attempt to render HTML -- it turns both links and images into raw URLs, turns `<p>` and `<br>` tags into newlines, and strips all other tags entirely -- so users who want to see properly-rendered HTML must use an HTML pager.

 Fern was planned to support nuanced (killfile-like) blocking and filtering, but this has not yet been implemented.